jeanie-liu/chess_win_predictor/README.md

 - Launch Jupyter Notebook or JupyterLab.
 - Navigate to the directory containing the project files.
 - Open the notebook of your choice (`data_cleaning.ipynb` or `chess_win_likelihood_prediction_report.ipynb`).
-- You can either run the cells to execute the code or simply review the content and findings.
+- You can either simply review the content and findings or run the cells to execute the code.

 ## Credits and Contact